 SPF doesn’t authenticate the ‘from’ field, nor does it have any reporting capability.

 However, you can improve your reporting capability alongside email deliverability by using an SMTP add-on called Post SMTP.
 Post SMTP has an amazing feature of “Email Logs.”
 The feature helps your SMTP to easily read, check, and filter the status of delivery and debugging output.
 Moreover, it also has a “Notification” feature that helps you in case any of your emails fail to send.
 Post SMTP will let you know by Email, Pushover, or Slack in that scenario.
 Overall, it can be a solid support to your SPF.

 DKIM (Domain Keys Identified Mail) uses a slightly different method.
 It gives any emails sent from your domain a digital signature, which is added to the header of the email.
-This signature is then verified by the recipient server as authentic, and as an assurance that the email was sent by an authorized user of the sending domain.
+This signature is then verified by the recipient server as authentic, and as an assurance that the email was sent by an authorised user of the sending domain.
 The public key is used to verify this digital signature and is stored in a TXT record on the domain’s DNS records.

 This improves email deliverability and protects against email spoofing.
 It can be used in conjunction with SPF to further increase email security.

 DMARC (Domain-based Message Authentication, Reporting, and Conformance) is essentially a combination of both SPF and DKIM to both determine the legitimacy of an email and to create reports based on defined criteria about the deliverability and any attempts to spoof email that have occurred.
 DMARC is currently the gold standard in email domain protection.
 Read this blog post fraudwatchinternational.com/dmarc/why-every-business-should-implement-dmarc/ -it does a great job of explaining why implementing DMARC should be a priority.